hugues-dv/k8s-cka/lab-volume/README.md

 There are many uses cases for wanting to mount a volume in a container.
 One of the most prominent use cases are multi-container Pods that use a volume to exchange data between a main application container and a sidecar.
-Figure illustrates the differences between the temporary filesystem of a container and the use of a volume.
+Figure above illustrates the differences between the temporary filesystem of a container and the use of a volume.

 ```shell